AleWang16/getting-started/organisms.md

 | Max.
 Linear Acceleration | 2500 - 5300 m/$$s^2$$ |

 For further information, see the full paper by [McHenry et al](https://drive.google.com/open?id=1Y5uxVJzTMgKkaeD1xNOcufjjhUctAL1x).

+#### Arm Appendage Mechanism
+The arm of a mantis shrimp consists of the the striking arm, the body, the saddle, the meral-V, and the merus (Steinheardt et al., 2021).
+When the arms loads up, structures called sclerites work as latches to maintain the striking arm in place (Steinheardt et al., 2021).
+When striking, the meral-V and the saddle act as a spring and pull back on the body-striking appendage system.
+The striking arm unlatches while the meral-V and saddle continue to compress (Steinheardt et al., 2021).
+Once it is fully compressed, the spring system pushes the body in a counterclockwise motion while the striking arm moves in a clockwise motion (Steinheardt et al., 2021).

 </details>